 Six Questions to always ask about your Homeowner’s Insurance

 The Insurance Information Institute is a great source of trade information.
-In a recent Press Release entitled “Six Questions to Ask when Shopping for Homeowner’s Insurance”, they outline 6 basic questions everyone should ask before buying or renewing a homeowners insurance policy.
+In a recent Press Release entitled “Six Questions to Ask When Shopping for Homeowner’s Insurance”, they outline 6 basic questions everyone should ask before buying or renewing a homeowners insurance policy.
 We have noted them for you below:

 Your homeowners' insurance policy should cover the cost of building a new home from scratch.
 Your insurance agent or insurance company representative will have knowledge of your neighborhood, and familiarity with the construction materials used when your home was originally built and can accurately calculate this cost.
-In general, homeowners policies cover partial or total damages caused by fire, hurricane, hail, lightning or any other disaster listed in your policy.
+In general, homeowner's policies cover partial or total damages caused by fire, hurricane, hail, lightning, or any other disaster listed in your policy.
 Flood and earthquake-related losses must be insured separately because both perils are excluded in standard homeowners insurance policies.

-2. How much is the personal property in my home worth in the event of a total loss?
-Your homeowners insurance policy should cover the cost of replacing all personal property (furniture, appliances, clothing) should it be stolen or destroyed by fire, hurricane or another insured disaster.
+Your homeowners' insurance policy should cover the cost of replacing all personal property (furniture, appliances, clothing) should it be stolen or destroyed by fire, hurricane, or another insured disaster.
 Most companies provide personal property coverage equal to about 50 to 70 percent of the amount of insurance you have on the structure of your dwelling.
 So if you have $100,000 worth of dwelling protection, most insurers would recommend $50,000 to $70,000 worth of personal property coverage.
 The best way to determine if this recommendation is appropriate for your specific situation is to conduct a home inventory.
 To make creating your inventory as easy as possible, the I.I.I. provides free Web-based home inventory software, Know Your Stuff®.
 The software includes secure online storage so you can access your inventory anywhere, anytime.
 If you have an iPhone, you can also download the new Know Your Stuff® – Home Inventory app in the iTunes App Store (or search for “iii inventory”).

 Liability covers you against lawsuits for bodily injury or property damage that you, or your family members, cause to other people.
 It also pays for damage caused by your pets.
 The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit of your policy.
 You are also covered not just in your home, but anywhere in the world.
 Liability limits generally start at about $100,000.
 Most insurance agents and company representatives recommend that you purchase at least $300,000 worth of liability protection.
-If you have significant assets and need more liability protection than is offered under the standard homeowners policy limits, ask your agent about umbrella liability.
+If you have significant assets and need more liability protection than is offered under the standard homeowners' policy limits, ask your agent about umbrella liability.

 The Additional Living Expenses (ALE) provision is found in standard homeowners insurance policies.
 It pays for the costs of living away from home if you cannot reside there due to damage from an insured disaster.
-ALE covers hotel bills, meals and other expenses over and above your customary living expenses.
+ALE covers hotel bills, meals, and other expenses over and above your customary living expenses.
 ALE coverage differs from company to company.
 Many policies provide coverage equal to about 20 percent of your dwelling protection.
 For example, if the structure of your home is insured for $100,000, you would have $20,000 of ALE coverage.
 Some companies impose a time limitation, such as 12 to 24 months.

 There were numerous flooding events and earthquakes in the U.S. in 2011 but relatively few Americans had coverage for either type of natural disaster because these perils are excluded from standard homeowners insurance policies.
-Check with your insurance agent or insurance company representative to see whether you might need specialized coverage beyond your standard homeowners insurance policy.
+Check with your insurance agent or insurance company representative to see whether you might need specialized coverage beyond your standard homeowners' insurance policy.
 Flood coverage for homeowners is available from the federal government’s National Flood Insurance Program (NFIP) and from a few private insurers.
 Earthquake coverage is usually available in the form of a supplemental policy from your insurance company, or, in California, from the California Earthquake Authority.
 Fire and water damage due to burst gas and water pipes following an earthquake is covered under standard homeowners policies in most states.

-If you have smoke detectors, burglar alarms and/or dead-bolt locks in your home, you can often get a premium rate discount.
-Sophisticated sprinkler systems and alarms that ring at monitoring stations often reduce your homeowners insurance premium, too.
+If you have smoke detectors, burglar alarms, and/or dead-bolt locks in your home, you can often get a premium rate discount.
+Sophisticated sprinkler systems and alarms that ring at monitoring stations often reduce your homeowners' insurance premium, too.
 Ask your agent or company representative about discounts available to you.
 If you are at least 55 years old and retired, for instance, you may qualify for a discount of up to 10 percent at some companies.
 If you have completely modernized your plumbing or electrical system recently, a few companies may provide a price break.

 This information is very useful and hits the bullseye.
 Remember, Insurance Agents are paid by commission.
 The larger your premium, the more money they make.
-Ignoring available discounts or inflating your insurance requirements would result in a higher commission, if your agent or agency is not dedicated to getting you the best deal on the most appropriate coverage.
+Ignoring available discounts or inflating your insurance requirements would result in a higher commission if your agent or agency is not dedicated to getting you the best deal on the most appropriate coverage.

 Trust Econosurance to look out for your best interests.
 You’ve got a friend in the industry!